Fostering engagement in your remote training program is essential.

-Some staff members will feel more passionately about online learning than others, and these are the ones you want to enlist.
-Those who have experience with e-learning see the benefits and will help evangelize for you.
+Some staff members will feel more passionately about online learning than others.
+These are the ones you want to enlist in order to boost engagement.
+Those who have experience with remote training see the benefits and will help evangelize for you.
 They’ll help push your promotional efforts so you and your immediate staff aren’t the only ones.

 Inviting groups is more efficient than inviting individuals.
 Emphasize your training is for groups of three or more, or push it to managers rather than learners.
 This technique also gives the groups a way to learn together and find ways to apply their knowledge to the workplace.

-Dangling carrots are a great motivator.
+Dangling carrots are a great motivator and can help you boost engagement throughout the duration of your program.
 Offer a benefit of some kind that is only available upon successful completion.
 This might be a certificate of completion, compliance with a job, a workbook or forms, or even physical tools.

-Find ways to get participants invested in the training before it even begins.
-You might invite people to submit questions to the instructor before enrollment.
+Find ways to get participants’ engagement in the training before it even begins.
+Increase participation early on by inviting learners to submit questions to the instructor before enrollment.
 Another idea is to create polls or surveys whose results will feed into course content.

 Sending reminder emails is useful and relatively easy, but sometimes it’s not enough.
 Depending on the size of your group, you might try other ways to remind people to enroll, including phone calls, posted notices or postcards.